mdmullendore/mdmullendore/README.md

 ## 🚀 About Me

-**Specialization:** I focus on production-grade Application Development, with deep expertise in Node.js, TypeScript, HTML, and SASS
+**Specialization:** I focus on production-grade Application Development, with deep expertise in Node.js, TypeScript, HTML5, CSS3 and SASS

 **Interests:** System Architecture, UI and AI Engineering